Abdul-Karim al-Jabbar: College career

-Born in Los Angeles, al-Jabbar attended the University of California, Los Angeles, where he played for the Bruins from 1992 to 1995 under head coach Terry Donahue.
+Born in Los Angeles, Abdul-Karim attended the University of California, Los Angeles, where he played for the Bruins from 1992 to 1995 under head coach Terry Donahue.
 He set the school record for rushing yards in a season and was named team MVP in consecutive years under the names 'Sharmon Shah' in 1994 and 'Karim Abdul-Jabbar' in 1995.
 He was a three-year letterman and two-year starter at UCLA.
 Despite leaving school with one season of eligibility remaining, he ranks third on the Bruins' all-time rushing list with 3,030 yards on 482 carries (5.2 avg.) with 26 touchdowns.
 He also added 36 receptions for 885 yards with 9 touchdown.
 Karim averaged 110.1 total yards per game in college and was the only player in school history (and seventh in Pac-10 annals) to rush for over 1,600 yards.

 Professional career

 Miami Dolphins

-Al-Jabbar was drafted in the third round of the 1996 NFL Draft by the Miami Dolphins, with whom he would play three and a half seasons.
+Abdul-Karim was drafted in the third round of the 1996 NFL draft by the Miami Dolphins, with whom he would play three and a half seasons.
 In his rookie year, he set many of the Dolphins' rookie records for rushing by a running back.
 He became only the second Dolphin to lead the team in rushing in each of his first two seasons in the league.
 In 1997, he led the NFL in total touchdowns with 16 and tied Denver Broncos running back Terrell Davis for the league lead with 15 rushing touchdowns.
 Afterwards his productivity decreased.
-In 1999, he started the first three games of for the Dolphins before getting deactivated and benched for rookies Cecil Collins and J.J.
+In 1999, he started the first three games for the Dolphins before getting deactivated and benched for rookies Cecil Collins and J.J.
 Johnson.
 He was subsequently traded to the Cleveland Browns.
 At the time of the trade, he was second in Dolphins history with 33 rushing touchdowns and fifth in franchise history with 3,063 rushing yards.

 Cleveland Browns

-On October 19, 1999, the Dolphins traded him to the 0-6 expansion Cleveland Browns for a sixth round draft pick in the 2000 NFL Draft.
+On October 19, 1999, the Dolphins traded him to the 0–6 expansion Cleveland Browns for a sixth round draft pick in the 2000 NFL draft.
 He started 6 of the 10 games he played in Cleveland, finishing second on the team with 350 yards on 115 rushing attempts.
 He did not re-sign with the team following the season.

 Indianapolis Colts

-On July 13, 2000, the Colts signed Al-Jabbar to a one year contract to replace the late Fred Lane, who was murdered by his wife the week before.
-Al-Jabbar carried the ball one time for negative two yards in one appearance for Indianapolis.
+On July 13, 2000, the Colts signed Abdul-Karim to a one-year contract to replace the late Fred Lane, who was murdered by his wife the week before.
+Abdul-Karim carried the ball one time for negative two yards in one appearance for Indianapolis.